rapidsai/deployment/source/cloud/aws/sagemaker.md

 ### Run the Example Notebook

-Once inside JupyterLab you should be able to upload the [Running RAPIDS hyperparameter experiments at scale](/examples/rapids-sagemaker-higgs/notebook) example notebook and continue following those instructions.
+Once inside JupyterLab you should be able to upload the [Running hyperparameter experiments at scale with NVIDIA CUDA-X libraries](/examples/rapids-sagemaker-higgs/notebook) example notebook and continue following those instructions.

 ## SageMaker AI Estimators

-RAPIDS can also be used in [SageMaker Estimators](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html).
+NVIDIA CUDA-X libraries for data science can also be used in [SageMaker Estimators](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html).
 Estimators allow you to launch training jobs on ephemeral VMs which SageMaker manages for you.
 With this option, your Notebook Instance doesn't need to have a GPU... you are only charged for GPU instances for the time that your training job is running.

-All you’ll need to do is bring in your RAPIDS training script and libraries as a Docker container image and ask Amazon SageMaker to run copies of it in parallel on a specified number of GPU instances.
+All you’ll need to do is bring in your training script and libraries as a Docker container image and ask Amazon SageMaker to run copies of it in parallel on a specified number of GPU instances.

 Let’s take a closer look at how this works through a step-by-step approach: